CT

 Cooee Tours runs small-group day adventures across Queensland.
 Let the apps handle your logistics, and let us handle the highlights.

 The best travel toolkit isn't about having the most apps — it's about having the right ones, set up properly, before you leave.
-Download offline maps, consolidate your bookings, set your price alerts, and install the safety apps you hope you'll never need.
+Download offline maps, consolidate your bookings in TripIt, set your Kayak price alerts, and install Emergency+ and BOM while you still have fast Wi-Fi.
 Then close your phone, look up, and enjoy the trip.

 Ready for the highlights?
-Browse Cooee Tours for small-group adventures across Queensland's Gold Coast, Brisbane, and Cairns.
+Browse Cooee Tours for small-group adventures across Queensland — Gold Coast, Brisbane, Sunshine Coast Hinterland, and beyond.